 Using Guidance and Resources

 Ensure that you have read the Guidance section and that you have studied the UKPSF and the Advance HE guidance on the Dimensions of Practice.
-You will also find a link to the Teaching & Assessment Essentials Website, and to various reading lists for teaching and learning.
-You have access to the Epigeum courses ‘University and College Teaching’, ‘ Teaching Online’ and various researcher development courses in Blackboard (MyHallam).
+Please make use of the Resources menu which has access to the Academic Essentials website, and to various reading lists for teaching and learning.
+You also have access to the Epigeum courses ‘University and College Teaching’, ‘ Teaching Online’ and various researcher development courses in Blackboard (MyHallam).

 Most people find attending a writing retreat a useful way of making space to work on their submission and receive dedicated verbal feedback on their work as they progress.
 You can attend as many or as few retreats as you like.

-You might also find the Exemplars useful as a guide to how others have approached their submission
+You might also find the Exemplars section of this site useful as a guide to how others have approached their submission

 Choosing your Format

 Although most people prefer to submit using a standard written format there are two other formats to choose from – Multimedia and Verbal to allow for the most appropriate ways of demonstrating you meet the UKPSF fellowship criteria.
 Basic information regarding these formats can be found below but more detailed advice and guidance can be found under Guidance.

 This route is entirely written and has maximum word lengths indicated for each part of the submission.
 There is a separate section for references (SHU APA style) so these are additional to the word length.

 This approach is flexible so you should check the table below to get a clearer picture of the options for your category of Fellowship.
 You should continue to use the Written/Multimedia application form and complete the required written sections.

 If you would like to make your submission in a mixed media format you can do this, either